Core Idea

 3. Use a consistent scoring rubric

-- Failure mode: free-form written feedback where every interviewer assesses different dimensions
+- Failure mode: free-form feedback where every interviewer assesses different dimensions

 4. Calibrate interviewers